mieweb/docs/content/general-functionality/system-administration/interfaces/device-interface-vital-signs.md

 ## Vital Signs

 * Open {{% system-name %}} .
-* Pull up correct patient.
+* Pull up the correct patient.
 * Add encounter for patient or add vitals by choosing the Vitals chart tab
 * Once Encounter has been added scroll down to Vitals section or enter in via Vitals chart tab.
 Make sure <em>device</em> mode is selected.